bjshively/resourcerer/README.md

 ## Access
 Resourcer is currently hosted at [bjshivelyuber.appspot.com](http://bjshivelyuber.appspot.com).
 You can sign into the system using any Google account.

-## Use
+## Usage

+### Leasing
-Upon signing in, you will be presented with a list of available resources.
-Each resource will include a link to create a temporary "lease", which grants you access to the resource for a specified period of time.
+Upon signing in, you will be presented with a list of resources ordered by type.
+These are the resources that are currently available to lease.
+To lease a resource, click on the __Lease this resource__ link.
+You will be taken to a confirmation page.
+Click __Cancel__ to return home, or __Create Lease__ to reserve the resource.

-In the MyLeases section of the app users can see all of their active leases, including access details for each resource.
-The bottom of the MyLeases view also includes a summary of all expired leases.
+On the __My Leases__ page, you can see all of your active leases, as well as access details for each resource.
+The bottom of the MyLeases view also includes a summary of all previously expired leases.

 *Note: For demonstration purposes, all leases in this prototype environment are limited to 5 minutes in length.
 In a production deployment, a resource manager would specify the length of leases based on supply/demand as well as cost of resource.*

+### Creating Resources
+In addition to leasing resources, you can add new resources to the system, making them accessible to other users.
+To begin, click on __Add Resource__ in the navigation bar.

+You will be given a form to select a __Resource Type__, give the resource a __Title__ and __Description__ and to share any __Access Details__ such as IP, username, password, physical location, etc. Click __Save Resource__.
+You will be returned to the main resource list and your addition will appear.

+*Note: In the future it may make sense to define roles within the system and restrict creation of new resources to a subset of users such as Resource Managers.
+For now, this page is open to all users.*

 ## Models
 Resourcerer relies on two primary models - Resources and Leases.
 Below are lists of the attributes contained within each of these object types.